LucasDelfino92/morrowindsharp/addon.md

 ```
 - Click **Save** after setting up your shader chain.

-> Note that all of these shaders, minus the ones added by mods and which thus won't work without them enabled, are optional.
+> ℹ️ Note that all of these shaders, minus the ones added by mods and which thus won't work without them enabled, are optional.
 In particular, **Special Process** tends to be divisive.

 ### Updating MWSE